Aug 03, 2020

 8. Advising and evaluating

-The TM doctoral program faculty director advises all first-year doctoral students.
+The TCS doctoral program faculty director advises all first-year doctoral students.
 During their first year students have many opportunities to get to know the research interests of all departmental faculty.
 By the beginning of the second year, students have selected an intermediary adviser who will guide them through the comprehensive exam process and up to the thesis stage.
 By the middle of the third year students will have selected a thesis adviser.
 Each year every student submits a statement of intellectual progress to their adviser.

-All PhD-TM students need a fundamental knowledge of probability and statistics.
+All PhD-TCS students need a fundamental knowledge of probability and statistics.
 Students without such a background must take MG-GY 5050 Probability and Managerial Statistics .
 Students without any background in professional writing and communications must take JW-GY 6003 Introduction to Technical Communication or

-.
 Students who have a master’s degree or who are transferring from other institutions (or other departments within Tandon) are admitted based on the same qualification standards that apply to new students.
 For each required MS- or PhD-level course, if students have taken a similar course, they may transfer credits for the course.
 However, students still have to take and pass both qualifying exams.
 A minimum of 30 credits, including all dissertation credit, must be taken at Tandon.
 No dissertation credits from other institutions can be transferred.

-Total Credits for PhD-TM Program: 75
+Total Credits for PhD-TCS Program: 75